pauldambra/pauldambra.github.io/_posts/2016-09-20-structured-data-with-jekyll.md

 The home page now has some data about the site itself but there's nothing in the markup to indicate that it is made up of a list of the site's published blog posts.

-My solution to this highlights nicely just how powerful the [liquid templating language](https://shopify.github.io/liquid/) can be with a very limited set of operators and filters.
+My solution to this highlights nicely how powerful the [liquid templating language](https://shopify.github.io/liquid/) can be with a very limited set of operators and filters.

 ```HTML
 {% raw %}